-(19) Subsequent events
+(21) Subsequent events

-The Organization has evaluated subsequent events through November 9, 2020, which is the date the consolidated financial statements were available to be issued.
-No significant matters were identified for disclosure during this evaluation.
+The Organization has evaluated subsequent events through October 26, 2021, which is the date the consolidated financial statements were available to be issued.
+Except for the matters discussed below, no significant matters were identified for disclosure during this evaluation.